 Elgg uses PHP's session handling with custom handlers.
 Session data is stored in the database.
 The session cookie contains the session id that links the user to the browser.
 The user's metadata is stored in the session including GUID, username, email address.

-The session's lifetime is controlled through the server's PHP configuration.
+The session's lifetime is controlled through the server's PHP configuration and additionally through options in the /elgg-config/settings.php.